imsxushi/YoutubePage-clone/README.md

-# 📺 YouTube Clone (HTML + CSS Only)
+# 📺 YouTube Clone - HTML & CSS Only

-This is my first web development project — a basic YouTube homepage clone built using **HTML** and **CSS**.
+Hey there!
+This is my very first web development project – a **YouTube-inspired homepage clone** built purely with **HTML and CSS** while I was learning the basics.

+> ⚠️ Note: This is a beginner-level clone and not fully responsive or interactive (yet!).
+I'll keep enhancing it as I learn more about JavaScript and responsive design.

 ---

 ## 🚀 Features

-- Responsive navbar with logo, search bar, mic, and user section
+- 🧭 Responsive **navbar** with logo, search bar, mic icon, and user options
-- Sidebar navigation just like YouTube
+- 📂 Sidebar navigation similar to YouTube (Home, Shorts, Subscriptions, etc.)
+- 🖼️ Grid-based video thumbnail layout
-- Video grid layout with channel info and thumbnails
+- 👤 Channel info and video metadata styling
-- Material Symbols + Roboto font for that classic YouTube look
+- 🔍 Clean and modular code structure
+- 💅 Fully styled using **custom CSS**